Eva Marcille Thinks NeNe Leakes Will Be ‘Missed’ On ‘RHOA’ If She Does Decide To Leave The Show

 Eva Marcille is one Real Housewives of Atlanta star that would be greatly affected if NeNe Leakes left the show.

 Reports regarding Leakes’ fate on the Bravo series have been prevalent since the beginning of Season 12.
 Although Leakes hasn’t confirmed nor denied if the current season of RHOA will be her last, some housewives believe the producers of the show are making the decision for her.
-Kenya Moore, who is rivals with Leakes, has said the show is slowly trying to “phase” Leakes by cutting her appearances down.
+Kenya Moore, who is rivals with Leakes, has said the show is slowly trying to “phase” Leakes out by cutting her appearances down.
 Leakes, who joined the show’s original cast in 2008, has been in fewer episodes this season than normal.

 Fans of RHOA will know that Marcille and Leakes are close friends.
 The model sat down with Hollywood Life and said she wouldn’t be happy to see Leakes leave the show.
 In addition, Marcille said she doesn’t know if the producers are, in fact, intentionally keeping her from filming.
-So far, Moore is the only one who made the claim.
+So far, Moore is the only one who has made the claim.

 “I pray not.
 I hope not.
 Now that would be sad.
 That would be a sad day for Housewives, because NeNe is NeNe,” Marcille said of the idea of Leakes being phased out.